 - In a blender, add scallions, onion, thyme, garlic, pimento, scotchies, ginger, and oil and blend for about 30 seconds.

-- Open the blender and add in powdered seasonings, browning and blend again for about 10 seconds, just to combine.
+- Open the blender and add in powdered seasonings and blend again for about 10 seconds, just to combine.

 - Pour blended seasoning mixture onto chicken in a large bowl and rub into the cavities of the chicken.
 Be sure to get under the skin of the chicken.
 Massage well until the chicken is properly coated in the mixture.
 Cover bowl with cling film and marinate overnight in the refrigerator.